ajs-voices/once-upon-a-dream/scenes/051-zions-massacre.md

 Last year we did Blue Valentine.
 Lots of broken things, and blue everywhere.
 The movie was not about valentine's day itself but I could play with the blue.

 This year, I went violent again and not movie related - the Saint Valentine's Day massacre.
 Drew came up with the clever flyers and I loved it.
 Perfect and I doubted any of our normal customers would get it.
 Dress appropriately could mean so many things.
 So when I was in the security booth and saw the one person I really didn't want to see I did something stupid and sent Mike a message through Max.
 Told him I wasn't here.
-Nox looked up in the camera wearing a theme appropriate costume and that hat made him look like the ganster is was portraying.
+Angel looked up in the camera wearing a theme appropriate costume and that hat made him look like the ganster is was portraying.
 But he had the frown, and my heart crumbled.
 My mood went to shit as I locked myself away in the security booth office trying to work.
 But close enough to the cameras that I could see him if I wanted to.

 Max kept an eye on me but he didn't say anything until I was standing in the doorway overlooking all the cameras.
 He pointed to the third camera and my eyes were instantly drawn to the screen.
 I don't know what I expected to see.
-But it wasn't Nox standing next to the bar.
+But it wasn't Angel standing next to the bar.
 He had on a fake smile and he was chatting with a guy.
 But everything about his posture said he wasn't interested.
 They went out on to the dance floor and immediately started dancing with a couple of girls.
 I walked back into the office and shut the door behind him.

 I heard Drew on the Max's walkie.
 "I could use his help out here."

 Max sighed.
-"Nox is there, I don't think he'll go out."
+"Angel is there, I don't think he'll go out."

 I sighed and opened the door.
 "If Drew needs help I'm on it."